 I tried caffeine serums, caffeine masks, and coffee-infused moisturizers.
 I rubbed fresh coffee grounds on my face (which, by the way, is not a good idea — they’re way too abrasive).
 I exercised and jumped on a rebounder to “push” the fluid out.
 I tried it all.

-20 minutes of this mask will take you from puffiness level 10 to dare I say, normal.
+20 minutes of this DIY coffee face mask will take you from puffiness level 10 to dare I say, normal.
 It’s that good.
-And as an added bonus, it’ll wake you up while it whittles you down — you’ll feel it, and fast.
+And as an added bonus, it’ll wake you up while it whittles you down.
+Trust me — you’ll feel it.

-Instant Organic Coffee: This is what makes this mask work.
+This is what makes this DIY caffeine mask work.
 Unlike fresh coffee grounds, instant coffee dissolves quickly and completely, releasing all of its goodness into the mask.
 Caffeine is a strong diuretic when taken internally, and it’s also effective topically.
 It’s very good at flushing water beneath the skin.
 As an added bonus, coffee packs a ton of antioxidants.

 I’m sure any instant coffee would do the trick, but I think it’s important minimize exposure to pesticides whenever possible.
-I’d been drinking Mount Hagen’s organic instant coffee whenever I didn’t have access to my Chemex, so it only made sense to use it on my face.
+I use Mount Hagen’s organic instant coffee.

-Organic Grass-Fed Yogurt: Admittedly, grass-fed might be overkill for your face (I’m sure plain yogurt will do) but it’s one of my kitchen staples.
-Yogurt is very soothing and cooling to the skin — and you’ve likely heard all about its beneficial probiotics, so I won’t go into details about those.
-As it turns out, the live cultures in yogurt have external benefits too.
+Admittedly, grass-fed yogurt might be overkill for your face (I’m sure plain yogurt will do) but it’s one of my kitchen staples.
+Yogurt is very soothing and cooling to the skin, and as it turns out, the live cultures in yogurt have external benefits too.
 Our skin’s microflora is inevitably disrupted with each cleanser, toner, and moisturizer we apply, but yogurt can help reinoculate the skin with good bacteria.

-Matcha Powder: Aside from being a great thickener, matcha is packed with antioxidants which help protect the skin against oxidative stress.
-It doesn’t contain quite as much caffeine as coffee, but for this mask, every little bit helps.
+Aside from being a great thickener, matcha powder is packed with antioxidants which help protect the skin against oxidative stress.
+It doesn’t contain quite as much caffeine as coffee, but for this mask, every little bit of caffeine helps.

 I’m not going to lie to you — thanks to matcha’s unique scent, the mask is going to smell like a swamp.
 This is where essential oils can come in handy to a) mask the smell of swamp, and b) add even more therapeutic properties.
 I recommend the following: